 Property types and value

-The type and value of the property you are insuring will determine the cost of your BOP’s commercial property insurance.
-In addition, the cost increases with both the property’s worth and the difficulty of replacing it.
+The type and value of the property you are insuring will determine the cost of the commercial property insurance element of your BOP.
+The cost increases with both the property’s worth and the difficulty of replacing it.

 Claim history